Track DORA metrics

 service: .__project.path_with_namespace | gsub(" "; "")

-You can use regex to track only workflows/pipeline related to deployments (e.g., workflows/pipeline containing the word "deploy").
+You can use regex to track only workflows/pipeline related to deployments (e.g., workflows/pipeline containing the word "deploy" or "CD").
 The environment is automatically determined based on the branch, where the main branch corresponds to Production.

 This approach can also be implemented for other CI/CD tools such as Jenkins, CircleCI.
 Each tool allows you to monitor workflows or pipeline runs and map them into Port as deployment entities, ensuring consistency across multiple platforms.